-The spark of automation in recent years, backed by economic growth and innovation, significantly impacted the job market caused, paradoxically, both job loss and talent shortage.
-Those businesses in need of tech talent faced the biggest challenge to grow fast and efficiently in the industry considering their lack of software engineers and high competition on the market.
+The spark of automation in recent years, backed by economic growth and innovation, significantly impacted the job market and caused, paradoxically, both job loss and talent shortage.
+Those businesses in need of tech talent faced the biggest challenge to growing fast and efficiently in the industry, considering their lack of software engineers and high competition on the market.

-The increasing demand for new technologies with the outbreak of COVID-19 fueled a problem of finding new talent and amplified the talent crunch what caused this widening gap.
+As per a Harvey Nash Group report survey of 3000 tech leaders, 67% acknowledged a tech talent shortage.
+In addition, the increasing demand for new technologies with the outbreak of COVID-19 fueled the problem of finding new talent and amplified the talent crunch.

-Simply put, the ratio of talent supply VS market demand is high enough.
-If this discrepancy continues to expand, it will become difficult for businesses to overcome the issue.
+The widening gap between tech talent supply vs. market demand to fill those positions is disconcerting.
+If this bad situation continues to worsen, it will become even more difficult for businesses to overcome the issue.

 What creates demand for a job increase in the tech market?

-The pandemic situation has accelerated the adoption of digital technologies by several years, in developed Asia, the leap is ten years.
-All of these happened in a span of a few months.
+The pandemic has accelerated the adoption of digital technologies by several years—in developed Asia, the leap is ten years.
+Remarkably, this all happened in a span of a few months.

-The rise of automation and AI stimulates economic growth, but 75 million to 375 million people may need to gain new occupations or upgrade their skills to perform new tasks.
-This trend created demand in software development that can produce 20 million to 50 million jobs globally by 2030.
+- The rise of automation and AI stimulates economic growth, but 75 million to 375 million people may need to hone their area of expertise or upgrade their skills to perform new tasks.
+This trend created a demand for software development that can produce 20 million to 50 million jobs globally by 2030.

-One of the changes for higher job demand is rising demographics.
-Most of the developing countries are going to grow in the labor force by 2030.
-They can benefit in job creation and innovation in occupations starting from now on.
+- One of the reasons for higher job demand is changing demographics.
+Most developing countries are growing their labor force and will experience a steady rise through at least 2030.
+These countries can start benefiting from job creation and innovation right now.

-All in all, due to digital trends, the need for qualified computer science specialists increased.
+All in all, due to digital trends, the need for qualified computer science specialists has increased.

 The shortage of top-notch tech talent worldwide.

-Worldwide talent shortage will increase with years passing.
-According to Korn Ferry, there will be a shortage of 85.2 million competent workers by 2030, resulting in lost revenue opportunities of $8.452 trillion in tech alone.
-The US could lose out on $162 billion worth of revenues annually unless it finds skilled IT-talent.
-Contrary to the US, India, and Latin America can become the next tech leader with more than 1 billion tech workers.
+A worldwide tech-talent shortage will continue to increase in the upcoming years.
+According to Korn Ferry, there will be a shortage of 85.2 million competent workers by 2030, resulting in lost revenue opportunities totaling $8.452 trillion—in tech alone.
+The US could lose out on $162 billion worth of revenues annually unless it finds skilled IT talent.
+What’s more India and Latin America could very well surpass the US with the number of IT professionals and become the next tech leaders with more than 1 billion tech workers.

-Moreover, there are more job openings than qualified people to fill them.
-There will be 1.4 million computer science-related jobs available to the public when only 400,000 computer science graduates to fill those roles.
-Most of the babyboomers will retire by 2030, already causing 545K software developers shortage by 2026.
+There are increasingly more job openings than qualified people to fill them.
+For example, there will be 1.4 million computer science-related jobs available, but only 400,000 computer science graduates to fill those roles.
+Most of the baby boomers will have retired by 2030—that demographic alone will be the cause a shortage of a 545K software developers by 2026.

-The US Bureau of Labor Statistics states that the employment of software engineers is going to grow 22% by 2029, opposite to 5% of other occupations.
+The US Bureau of Labor Statistics states that the employment of software engineers is going to grow 22% by 2029, compared to 5% of other occupations.

 Issues employers are facing when it comes to the recruitment of software developers